 Whether you have a pitched or flat roof you’ll want to look for the following signs both inside and outside of your home.
 Here are a few things to look for when trying to locate a leak on your shingled mobile home roof:

-If your wallpaper or vinyl-coated wall panels starts peeling you’ll want to do a thorough investigation around the area to determine why it’s happening.
+If your wallpaper or vinyl-coated wall panels start peeling you’ll want to do a thorough investigation around the area to determine why it’s happening.
+There may be a leak or condensation issue.

 If you can see light peaking through a crack near a door, window, or wall it needs to be sealed.
 If light can enter, so can water.